ciriuspet_logo Cirius Petpedia

 Canine rehabilitation therapy, delivered by certified veterinary rehabilitation practitioners, extends beyond exercise prescription to include hands-on manual therapy and therapeutic modalities.

 Massage and myofascial release: Chronic joint pain causes compensatory muscle tension in areas surrounding and distant from the affected joint.
 A dog favoring a sore hip, for example, may develop significant secondary tension in the lower back and opposite hindlimb.
 Manual therapy releases these compensatory patterns, reduces muscle pain, and improves movement quality.
+Owners can learn and apply several of these techniques at home — see the dog joint massage guide for condition-specific protocols and breed-adapted pressure guidance.

 Therapeutic exercise: Proprioceptive exercises on unstable surfaces (balance boards, cavaletti rails) rebuild neuromuscular coordination that is lost when dogs compensate for joint pain.
 Targeted strengthening exercises rebuild muscle mass around specific joints.
+For senior dogs with a history of patellar luxation, the luxating patella exercise program provides grade-matched movements that are safe to continue into the senior years with appropriate intensity adjustments.

 Acupuncture: Veterinary acupuncture has a meaningful evidence base for chronic musculoskeletal pain management.
 It stimulates endogenous pain-relieving mechanisms and modulates inflammation without pharmaceutical side effects, making it a valuable complement to other therapies.